AI GovernanceDPDPA 2023Pan India

 05

-Model Lifecycle & Development Controls
+Model Lifecycle and Development Controls

 06

-Transparency & Documentation
+Transparency and Documentation

 07

-Safety, Security & Resilience
+Safety, Security and Resilience

-Incident response for AI failures, continuous monitoring for model drift, human-in-the-loop safeguards, and operational resilience standards.
+Incident response for AI failures, continuous monitoring for model drift, human in the loop safeguards, and operational resilience standards.

 08

-Accountability & Audit
+Accountability and Audit

-Internal audit frameworks, third-party certification readiness (ISO 42001), evidence bundles for regulatory inquiry, and continuous compliance monitoring.
+Internal audit frameworks, third party certification readiness (ISO 42001), evidence bundles for regulatory inquiry, and continuous compliance monitoring.

 01